Platform:

 3. "End Quest" node.
 Must be at the end of the flow.

-4. Selecting any node allows you to edit details about it, such as fact required for completion, objective text, or subobjectives inside it
+4. Selecting any node allows you to edit details about it, such as facts required for completion, objective text, marker logic, or subobjectives inside it

 Quests are updated through declarative patterns - which I also owned (see section above).